Table of Contents

 Chorizo is used in some of our favorite breakfast dishes like Chorizo and Eggs.
-Follow these easy steps to whip up your own tasty batch!
+Follow these easy steps to whip up your own tasty batch from scratch!

 How to Cook Chorizo

-• In a skillet, toast each group of chili on medium-high heat for about 1-2 minutes being careful not to burn them.
+• In a skillet, toast the dried guajillo chilis on medium-high heat for about 1-2 minutes being careful not to burn them.
+Repeat for the dried hatch chilis and the dried ancho chilis.
 Set aside.

-MARINATE.
-Divide into 3 sections (each will be about ¾ – 1 pound) and place in plastic bags and let the meat marinate in the fridge for 2-3 days.
+2. MARINATE.
+Divide into 3 sections (each will be about ¾ – 1 pound).
+Place in plastic bags and let the meat marinate in the fridge for 2-3 days.

-COOK.
+3. COOK.
 Once marinated, cook 1 part of the chorizo in a skillet on medium heat until cooked through.
-Scramble 5 Eggs in a small bowl and add to the skillet.
-Mix to combine.
+Whisk 5 Eggs in a small bowl and add to the skillet.
+Scramble the eggs and chorizo together.

 • Slice the chilies in half and use a spoon to scrape out the seeds and membranes from inside the chiles.